stefan-dangl/booking-manager/README.md

 ### Natively

 1) Setup rust (>= v1.88)
-2) to execute the application enter:
+2) Navigate to the rust project:
     ``` Bash
+    $ cd src
+    ```
+3) To execute the application enter:
+    ``` Bash
     $ cargo run
     ```
-3) In case you want your timeslots to be persistent you need to provide a postgres database:
+4) In case you want your timeslots to be persistent you need to provide a postgres database:
     - Install Postgres Database and Diesel
-    - adapt **.env** file according to your database
+    - adapt **.env** and **src/diesel.toml** file according to your system
     - run migration to configure your database:
     ``` Bash
     $ diesel migration run
     ```
-    - adapt **booking_manager/diesel.toml**:
-        - `dir = "~/personal_repos/rust/booking-manager/booking_manager/migrations"` has to be adapted according to your system

 ### Configuration

-You can configure the booking manager either by adapting the **.env** file or by adding command line arguments.
+You can configure the Booking Manager either by adapting the **.env** file or by adding command line arguments.
 For help enter:
 ``` Bash
 $ cargo run -- -h
 ```